KalinIvanov-l/Compiler/README.md

 # Compiler Project

 ## Description
-### This is simple implementation of compiler.
-Project not have all functional properties which has one complete compiler.
+### This is a simple implementation of the compiler.
+The project does not have all functional properties which have one complete compiler.
-- In Symbol Table I store all symbol in my language and return position of each symbol.
+- In the Symbol Table, I store all symbols in my language and return the position of each symbol.
 - Syntax Analyzer checks if what I have entered the console matches my language
 - Lexical Analyzer contains language keywords and operators
 ## Run
 ```
 Use Java 8 and above.